 Both groups are right.

-Most of the sunken boats have been raised and removed and most of those that went into the mangroves have been removed.
-The barges are still working in the harbor area on those that remain; stay clear of their operations!
+Virtually all of the sunken boats have been raised and removed as well as almost all those that went into the mangroves have been removed.
+It’s rare to still see a crane operating in the harbor, but if you do, stay well clear of their operations.

 You’ll meet people both around the marina office and in town who lost their boats, houses, cars, jobs.
 Most are surprisingly upbeat but you’ll see them having bad days too.
 Dealing with FEMA and insurance is not pretty.
 Have compassion.
 Just listening to their stories goes a long way.